cpeditor/cpeditor.github.io/content/en/docs/Setup/_index.md

 [Competitive Companion](https://github.com/jmerle/competitive-companion) is a web extension that can parse sample test cases from Online Judges.

-After you install it, you can parse sample test cases just by a click, instead of copy them manually.
+After you install it, you can parse sample test cases just by a click, instead of copying them manually.

 ## Change UI Language

-Now CP Editor is available in English, Chinese and Russian.
+Now CP Editor is available in multiple languages, including English and Chinese.

 You can change the UI language in Preferences->Appearance.
 Note that you need to restart the editor to apply the change.